Table of Contents

 Step 7: Copy and Organize

 After you double-check your application, make a copy of everything.
 Create a file or use a binder to neatly store all of your documents related to your disability claim.
 This will include all the letters from the insurance company, letters from your employer, your medical records, and a list of medications.
-Keep everything organized and make a copy of everything before you send it.
+Keep everything organized and make a copy of everything before you submit it via certified mail.
 Sending your application by certified mail is a secure way of sending all these documents to your insurance company with the benefit of knowing for sure they received them.
 Save that mailing receipt as well.

-What Do You Do If The Insurance Company Denies Your LTD Claim?
+What Do You Do If Your Long-Term Disability Claim Is Denied?

-Determine If You Have An Individual Policy or Group Policy
+Determine If You Have A Group or Individual Policy

 You must first determine how you obtained the long-term disability policy.
 Which one of the following applies to you?